Prag8855/aab/content/guides/german-health-insurance.md

 3. **Apply for health insurance**
     Each insurer has a different application process.
 With private health insurance, you usually need a health check from a doctor.
 It costs around 250€.[^30]{{ fail_on('2026-06-01') }}
 4. **Get your documents**
-    Once you are insured, you get a health insurance card, a *[[Mitgliedsbescheinigung]]* and a *[[Sozialversicherungsnummer]]*.
-Tell your employer about your new health insurance.
-Use the *Mitgliedsbescheinigung* as a proof of insurance for your [residence permit](/glossary/Aufenthaltstitel) application.
+    After you get insurance, you get a health insurance card, a *[[Mitgliedsbescheinigung]]* and a *[[Sozialversicherungsnummer]]*.
 5. **Pay every month**
     If you are an employee, the insurance payments come out of your paycheck every month.
-Everyone else pays by [bank transfer](/glossary/SEPA-Überweisung).
+Otherwise, you pay by [bank transfer](/glossary/SEPA-Überweisung) or [direct debit authorisation](/glossary/SEPA-Lastschriftmandat).

 ## Your options